 THE GREAT DEBATERS

 These minor trivial types of debates prosper nothing, except to satisfy satan plan to bring division among races.
-One thing is clear; if it were important for us to know what He really did look like, Matthew, Peter and John, who spent three years with Him, would certainly be able to give an accurate description, as would His own brothers, James and Jude.
+One thing is clear, if it were important for us to know what He really did look like, Matthew, Peter and John, who spent three years with Him, would certainly be able to give an accurate description, as would His own brothers, James and Jude.
 Yet, these New Testament writers offer no details about His physical attributes.

 God did address the matter of man’s prejudices when he confirmed that he is no respecter of persons, He does not show partiality or favoritism; (Deut.
 10:17; Acts 10:34).
 In God’s eyes there is one race, the human race.
 We are equally created in the image and the likeness of God, with the ability to think like Christ; (Gen. 1:26-27; 1st Cor.
 1:16).
-Neither Jew nor Greek, slave not free man, male nor female; for we are all one in Christ Jesus; (Gal.
+Neither Jew nor Greek, slave or free man, male nor female; for we are all one in Christ Jesus; (Gal.
 3:28).